 With the gradual resurgence of low-carb diets in recent years, the word “ketones” is thrown around a lot.
-But many people aren’t really aware of the details.
-What are ketones, really?
+But many people aren’t truly aware of the details.
+What are they, really?
 And what do they do in the body?

-There can be a lot of misinformation regarding the answers to these questions, so read on for a full overview of ketones and their role in a ketogenic diet.
+There can be a lot of misinformation regarding the answers to these questions, so read on for a full overview of ketones and their role as the primary energy source once you’re in ketosis.

-Ketones, also known as “ketone bodies,” are byproducts of the body breaking down fat for energy that occurs when carbohydrate intake is low.
+Ketones, also known as “ketone bodies,” are byproducts of the body breaking down fat for energy.
+This only happens when your carbohydrate intake is low and your body switches into a state of ketosis.

 Here’s how it works: